History of Suresnes: The 1900s

 On July 26, 1907, the town council decided to melt one of them down and create a statue of Émile Zola from the resulting bronze, sculpted by Émile Derré.
 The inauguration took place on April 12, 1908, with the participation of Gustave Charpentier and the Mimi Pinson conservatory he directed.
 The writer's son, Jacques-Émile Zola, was also present.
-The mayor declared at the ceremony: “This bell has rung enough error to now proclaim the truth.”
+The mayor declared at the ceremony: "This bell has rung enough error to now proclaim the truth".
 The event was disrupted by a few anti-Dreyfus supporters; one demonstrator was even arrested and, in the afternoon that followed, Camelots du roi tried to topple the bust set up in Place Trarieux.
-The other bells were melted down and the material was sold to maintain the retirement home.
-The writer Léon Bloy protested: “The bust of Émile, inaugurated in Suresnes in 1908, with great fanfare, is said to have been made from the bronze bells of the disused and stripped church.
+The other bells were melted down; the material was sold to maintain the retirement home.
+The writer Léon Bloy protested: "The bust of Émile, inaugurated in Suresnes in 1908, with great fanfare, is said to have been made from the bronze bells of the disused and stripped church.
 What mortal ever achieved such an honor?
-This poor bronze, once blessed to call men to prayer and to ward off lightning, transformed by force into a simulacrum of stupidity and infamy! [...]
-I wouldn't want to pass, at midnight, in front of the bronze blessed by this scoundrel.”
+This poor bronze, once blessed to call men to prayer and to ward off lightning, was transformed by force into a simulacrum of stupidity and infamy! [...]
+I wouldn't want to pass, at midnight, in front of the bronze blessed by this scoundrel".
 On its pedestal is engraved a phrase by Émile Zola, written during the Dreyfus Affair: “One day, France will be grateful to me for having saved its honor.”

 The decision was nevertheless taken to build a new church, the Cœur-Immaculé-de-Marie, whose foundation stone was laid by Cardinal Richard on December 15, 1907.
 It was originally equipped with a pulpit, which has since been deposited in the municipal museum.
 Built-in 1908-1909 by architect Édouard Bérard, it features a monumental statue of the Virgin and Child standing on a globe, an 1829 plaster by Jean-Pierre Cortot commissioned by Forbin-Janson for his neo-Byzantine church project.
 Among the stained-glass windows created between 1907 and 1911, several by Calor and inspired by drawings by Henri Brémont, pay tribute to the life and history of Suresno, particularly in terms of religion (ascent of the Calvary, winegrowers' processions on Saint-Vincent, Saint Geneviève, Marguerite Naseau, etc.).